 #14 of 23 Places to Visit in Ahmedabad

-At a distance of 12 km from Ahmedabad Junction, Auto World Vintage Car Museum is a museum situated at Dastan Estate in Kathwada area of Ahmedabad of Gujarat.
-It is one of the best vintage car museums in Gujarat and among the best Ahmedabad Tourist Places.
+At a distance of 12 km from Ahmedabad Junction, Auto World Vintage Car Museum is a museum situated at Dastan Estate in the Kathwada area of Ahmedabad in Gujarat.
+It is one of the best vintage car museums in Gujarat and among the must-visit places as part of Ahmedabad packages.

-The Museum houses some finest cars like Bentley, Rolls Royce, Jaguar, Maybach, Cadillacs, Austin, Chrysler, Lincoln, Fords and many other varieties from the classic collections of USA and Europe.
-Most of the cars are built by renowned coach builders like Hooper, Barker, Gurney-Nutting, Fleetwood, Labaron etc. They are all hand built to individual specifications of the buyer.
-There are also .....
+The Museum houses some finest cars like Bentley, Rolls Royce, Jaguar, Maybach, Cadillacs, Austin, Chrysler, Lincoln, Fords, and many other varieties from the classic .....

 #15 of 23 Places to Visit in Ahmedabad